samuelrhurst/samuelrhurst.github.io/content/posts/2015/20251026_git_and_github_setup_basics.md

 This is the really easy bit; just use git as you normally would.
 There's no need to ever interact with the Git Credential Manager after it's been setup; git will call GCM on your behalf when it needs to.
 The first time you need to clone a private repo, or push changes to a repo (i.e. an action that needs authorisation), you will be prompted for your GitHub credentials.
 On Windows, you will get a dialog pop box from GCM that looks like this:

-{{< figure src="images/20252610_git_and_github_setup_basics/gcm-win-github-login-dialog-box.png" alt="Example" width="315" >}}
+{{< figure src="/images/20252610_git_and_github_setup_basics/gcm-win-github-login-dialog-box.png" alt="Example" width="315" >}}

-If you choose the 'Sign in with your browser' option, you will be asked to sign into the GitHub website with your username and password, and after succesfully doing this GitHub will generate and provide GCM with an OAuth token to use for future logins (well, technically it will provide two tokens; a short lived 'access' token for actually doing 'GitHub things' with, and then another more long lived 'refresh' token to generate a replacment access token whenever it has expired).
+If you choose the 'Sign in with your browser' option, you will be asked to sign into the GitHub website with your username and password, and after succesfully doing this GitHub will generate and provide GCM with an OAuth token to use for future logins (well, technically it will provide two tokens; a short lived 'access' token for actually doing 'GitHub things' with, and then another more long lived 'refresh' token to generate a replacement access token whenever it has expired).
 OAuth is good option, but I tend to always use the 'Personal Access Token' option, which is what the Token option in the dialog box is referring to.

 If you don't already have a GitHub PAT, you can generate one from GitHub in your web browser: GitHub → Settings → Developer settings → Personal access tokens → Fine-grained tokens or Tokens (classic) → Generate new token.
 Then paste this token into the Dialog box.

 On Windows, if you ever need to manage the GitHub credentials stored in the Windows Credential Store backend, you can use the [cmdkey](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/cmdkey) command with the list argument, and then look for a credential with a 'target' value that looks something like 'LegacyGeneric:target=git:https://github.com':